31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Tie your Black Friday email and social strategy together—like Vintage Frames Company, use your email to drive traffic to live events (like an IG livestream), while using your community to grow your list and build loyalty.

-Not everyone buys during the weekend, or for that matter, sees your emails.
-But here’s how you ensure they open your email and remember you – send a “going off coms now” email, like Dungarees does.
+Not everyone buys during the weekend, or for that matter, see your emails.
+But here’s how you ensure they open your email and remember you – send a “going off comms now” email, like Dungarees does.

 They use a very transactional email like subject line “a quick update from the team” to drive opens, and within it contains a thank you note, with some really cool updates and perks: